-FUN FACT #2: Not everything will work for everyone, so test things out early
+FACT #2: Not everything will work for everyone, so test things out early

-The pieces of advice I dish out in this ebook - from 2009 or today - are what worked for me.
+The pieces of advice I dish out in this ebook - from 2009 or 2015 - are what worked for me.
 They may or may not work for you:

-- You might need 5 coffees a day to function properly. - $\circ~$ l'd just blow a fuse or two and not just in my bladder. - You have to read the something 3 times before understanding or remembering it. - Actually, I might do too. - You snack when you're really serious about studying. - The Snack/Study Calibre Curve goes up exponentially to the right until it reaches Twinkies Territory, at which point all bets are off. - You cry every 2-3 days to release tension. - There there.
+- You might need 5 coffees a day to function properly. - You have to read the something 3 times before understanding or remembering it. - You snack when you're really serious about studying. - You cry every 2-3 days to release tension.